 - Front element makes it difficult to use filters

 I may not use this lens every day, but I love it.
 Think of it like a field goal kicker in football.
-He doesn’t go out on any play, but he can win the game or turn the tide with one kick.
-That’s why I use the Nikon 14-24mm lens.
+He doesn't go out on every play, but he can win the game or turn the tide with one kick.
+That's why I use the Nikon 14-24mm lens.